 The Study's data also demonstrated the important role of smaller local convenience stores throughout the network of village settlements, achieving strong market shares in their location zones.
-It is therefore important that these village/ rural/ local centres provide people with continued access to a range of shops and services which help them to meet their day-to-day needs.
+It is therefore important that these village / rural / local centres provide people with continued access to a range of shops and services which help them to meet their day-to-day needs.
 From a social and economic perspective, these services and facilities support community resilience by providing local opportunities for employment, small businesses, social interaction and community cohesion.

 The introduction of a new Use Class (Class E - Commercial, Business and Service) into national planning policy means that some use changes can be made potentially without planning permission, such as shops becoming financial services, offices, or even light industrial uses.
 In some circumstances changes to residential uses is possible through permitted development rights.
 Our policies will need to adapt to these changes, and we will be looking to do all we can to continue to protect the vibrancy of our centres.
-This includes considering whether we should apply to government to introduce article 4 directives in certain areas, a process which allows planning authorities to have greater controls over change of use in key areas, but are challenging to secure.
+This includes considering whether we should apply to government to introduce article 4 directives in certain areas.
+This process allows planning authorities to have greater controls over change of use in key areas, such as where this is having wholly unacceptable adverse impacts on the vitality of a primary shopping area, but they are challenging to secure.